chrisspen/django-chroniker/README.md

     pip install https://github.com/chrisspen/django-chroniker/tarball/master

-Add 'chroniker' to the INSTALLED_APPS list in your settings.py.
+Add 'chroniker' and 'django.contrib.sites' to the INSTALLED_APPS list in your settings.py.

 If you're using Django 1.7 or higher (which you should be), install Chroniker's models by running: